Skip to content

 The majority of our counsellors are university students looking for summer employment.
 We also employ teachers who want to do something in the summer, and graduates of Teacher Colleges across Ontario.
 A recent Vulnerable Sector Police Check is required by all counsellors.
 There will be at least one counsellor present at each camp location with their First Aid certification at all times.

-During the registration process, you have the option to add T-shirt and stethoscope to your order.
+During the registration process, you have the option to add T-shirt to your order.
 If you purchased it, it will be delivered to your camper on the first day of their first camp week.

 Where are the camps located?